Environmental Hazards and Risk

 1 year full-time, 2 years part-time

-You will also complete either a research-based dissertation by carrying out original independent study on a subject of particular interest or a vocational dissertation that combines external work placements with independent research.
+The course culminates in a dissertation which can be either an original independent study on a relevant subject of interest, or you can elect to complete a vocational dissertation that combines external work partnerships with independent research.

-The course is one of five masters programmes in the Department of Geography that form a vibrant and active postgraduate community which consistently proves to be supportive and encouraging, both academically and socially.
+The course is one of five masters programmes in the Department of Geography that, together, form a vibrant and active postgraduate community which consistently proves to be supportive and encouraging, both academically and socially.

 Spatial and Temporal Dimensions of Hazards is a science-based module that considers issues relating to locations and timings, along with the key physical characteristics, of a variety of hazards.
 It offers both theoretical and practical training in how to understand and quantify such dimensions of hazards.

 Hydro-meteorological Hazards provides fundamental knowledge of hydro-meteorological hazards, with a focus on flood and drought risk, their causes and the changing environmental conditions that influence them, including projected climate change.
 The module will also look at the ways that such hazards might be investigated and dealt with as part of an overall management strategy.

 We take an active approach to learning from the start.
 Teaching and learning on this course take place in a supportive environment in which you will be encouraged to actively engage with tutors and peers from day one, sharing your ideas and experiences.

 The course is delivered using a mixture of lectures, seminars, tutorials, workshops and practical sessions, with lectures providing key information and the seminars developing further discussion.
 You will have around eight hours of contact time per week during the first two terms, although this can vary from week to week.
 You can expect to undertake around eight hours per day of study during term time, including all assessments.

 Throughout your period of study, you will be supported by an academic advisor and you will also be assigned a dissertation supervisor.

 Assessment will be conducted on an ongoing basis including a research-based or vocational dissertation in the final term.